 For example, lets say you want to eat an 8 ounce carton of low fat yogurt.
 The label that tells you that a one cup or 8 ounce serving contains 18 grams of carbohydrates.
 Once you know this and your carb factor, or how many grams of carbohydrate you cover with one unit of insulin, you can calculate the carb bolus required to cover the yogurt.
 If the serving you eat differs from the serving size listed on the package, you will have to weigh or measure your actual serving and do some minor calculations to determine your carb bolus.

-2. From Books, PDAs with Software and Cookbooks
+2. From Books, Software and Cookbooks

 Advantage: Nutrition books and software may provide information useful for food eaten at home and in restaurants.
 They also provide an easy way to look up brand name foods.
 Many cookbooks provide carb information for easy counting when preparing meals at home.